SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 In this exercise, you will discover and interact with various connected systems, upload a dataset, profile the data, rate dataset, create a relationship with data and a glossary term

+## Log Into SAP Data Intelligence

+After completing these steps, you will have logged into SAP Data Intelligence.

+1. Open Chrome and go to the SAP Data Intelligence url you were provided

+2. Enter 'Default' for Tenant Name and click 'Proceed'

+3.

 ## Exercise 1.1 Sub Exercise 1 Description

 After completing these steps you will have created...